 Think about why this issue occurred in the first place - and look to resolve the cause of the problem, not just the symptom.

+Make your SEO processes failsafe so that you reduce the risks of encountering such problems in the future.
 For example, if you have a bunch of internal links to a page that shouldn’t be indexed, nofollow the links to them.
 If that page also has external links, reach out to those websites and ask them to remove the links, or disallow them as well.
 After all, Google is only indexing them because they believe someone wanted them to.
 So remove Google’s reason to care!)

 If you need to monitor indexation over time, here are some helpful tools: